Jarrell, Texas: Climate

 The climate in the area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Jarrell has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Jarrell has a humid subtropical climate, Cfa on climate maps.

 Tornadoes

 Jarrell has been affected by two major tornadoes in its history.
 The first one was an F3 that occurred on May 17, 1989, killing one person and injuring 28 people.
-Damage was incurred mainly on the southern side of town.
+Damage was incurred mainly on the south side of town.

-On May 27, 1997, an F5 tornado devastated the northern side of town.
+On May 27, 1997, an F5 tornado also known as the dead man walking tornado, devastated the north side of town.
 The hardest-hit area was the Double Creek Estates subdivision, which was completely obliterated, with all of the homes in the neighborhood being destroyed.
 Twenty-seven people were killed in this tornado.